smart-needle-manual/system_integration/setup_and_launch.md

 #### Installation: https://docs.ros.org/en/humble/Installation.html
 #### Sourcing: https://docs.ros.org/en/humble/Tutorials.html
 ### Install and Compile Slicer
+#### 1. Review System Requirements.
+Slicer will work with any Linux, Windows, or Mac system released prior to the current date.
+The author uses Ubuntu 22.04 as of 11/10/2025.
+This link (https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#getting-started) includes recommended hardware configurations and system-specific installers.
+Use a stable release of Slicer, as it will have undergone periodic testing by its developers.
+#### The rest of this tutorial follows Linux-specific directions, bu the general rules are applicable to other systems.
+Others are welcome to add directions for other systems to this document, but please include your contact information or links to relevant sources for follow-up.
+#### 2. Install Slicer.
+On Linux,
+### """
+### 1) Open the tar.gz archive and copy directory to the location of your choice.
+### 2) Open the tar.gz archive and copy directory to the location of your choice.
+Installation of additional packages may be necessary depending on the Linux distribution and vresion, as described in subsections of [https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#getting-started]
+### 3) Run the Slicer Executable
+### 4) Remove the directory to uninstall
+### """
 ################### Launch Directions ###########################################################

 # Author: Rajdeep Banerjee, MEng, Research Trainee in Brigham and Women's Hospital Radiology Department, Tokuda Lab, 75 Francis St, Boston, MA, 02115